lizhanmit/java-concurrency/README.md

 ## Guarded Blocks

 "Guarded Block" is the most common idiom for threads to coordinate their actions.

+### Polling

+The process of testing a condition repeatedly till it becomes true.
+Use a loop to check whether a particular condition is true or not.

+Disadvantage: Waste many CPU cycles and makes the implementation inefficient.

+### `wait()`, `notify()`, `notifyAll()`

+Java uses these three method s to avoid polling.

+These method **must be used within a synchronized block only**.

 Use `Object.wait()` method to suspend the current thread.
+The thread releases the lock it holds.
 The invocation of `wait()` does not return until another thread has issued a notification that some special event may have occurred.

 ```java
 public synchronized void guardedJoy() {